keboola/connection-docs/extractors/communication/zendesk/index.md

 ### 12 -- Tickets-comments

-List of conversation (comments) between requesters, collaborators, and agents
+List of conversation (comments) between requesters, collaborators, and agents (available only when *Tickets with Comments* template is used).

 | Column | Description |
 | `id` [PK] | Comment identifier |